-A free trade area (FTA) refers to a specific region wherein a group of countries within the said region signs an agreement that seals the cooperation among them.
+A free trade area (FTA) refers to a specific region wherein a group of countries within the said region signs an agreement that seals the economic cooperation among them.
 The FTA’s main aims are to bring down barriers in trading, specifically tariffs and import quotas, and encourage the free trade of goods and services among its member countries.

 What are Free Trade Agreements?

 Free trade agreements are entered into by two or more countries who want to seal the economic cooperation among themselves and agree on each other’s terms of trading.
-In the agreement, member countries specifically identify the duties and tariffs that are to be imposed on the member countries when it comes to imports and exports.
+In the agreement, member countries specifically identify the duties and tariffs that are to be imposed on member countries when it comes to imports and exports.

 The key terms of free trade agreements and free trade areas include:

 - Import goods are products that were manufactured from a foreign land and are brought into another country and consumed by its domestic residents.

-- Export goods are the opposite of import goods wherein the manufacturer is one country who brings its products to another country to sell them.
-They are products that are shipped from the manufacturing country to its affiliate(s) overseas.
+- Export goods are the opposite of import goods – a manufacturer located in one country sells its products to buyers in another country.

 Free Trade Area vs. Customs Union vs. Single Market